 Many people are denied benefits after their initial application for SS Disability.
 However, those decisions may be overturned after a full hearing in front of a SSA judge.
 Having a lawyer representing you at the initial stage of the application process may improve the likelihood your claim will be accepted.
 If you have already applied for benefits and were denied, it is recommended that you contact a lawyer as soon as possible.

 Social Security is a complex process to navigate if you are unfamiliar with the system, and especially so if you are trying to recover after an injury or medical procedure, or simply taking care of yourself while you are suffering from an illness.
 With legal assistance, you gain the ability to focus on maintaining your own daily routine, health and wellness.

 THERE ARE NO FEES CHARGED TO YOU FOR LEGAL REPRESENTATION WHEN YOU APPLY FOR BENEFITS

-Attorneys are paid up to 25% of only the retroactive benefits that are due to the claimant, up to a maximum of $6,000—benefits that are owed from the time the disability began up to when the application is accepted.
+Attorneys are paid for their services up to 25% of only the retroactive benefits that are due to the claimant, up to a maximum of $6,000—benefits that are owed from the time the disability began up to when the application is accepted.
 (Note: The SSA will increase this amount for cases decided on or after December 1, 2022 to $7,200.)
 If the application is denied, then you can request a hearing before an administrative law judge.
 It is highly recommended that you have an attorney present who can help with this complicated litigation process.

 Please call to schedule a free consultation.
 There are no fees involved with this first step, and you will pay nothing out-of-pocket for legal representation.
 Speak with the attorney today to have answers to your questions about disability.

 email: michael@MichaelLevinEsq.com | tel: (508) 347-1048 | fax: (774) 243-2684